Save user data on invalid form authenticity token

 This same issue had hit me a number of times.
 I've found however that hitting back on the browser (chrome for me) does work for me, my text is just hidden.

 After typing and entry that is an update to an existing issue, then hitting submit and finding the login page popup, I hit back on browser once and get back the page I was editing.

 The text is initially gone, but if I hit the update button the edit box comes back with the text still in it.
 I can copy it then, re-login, and paste text back again.

-Updated by Martin von Wittich about 1 year ago
+Updated by Martin von Wittich over 1 year ago

 This happens what feels like once per month to me, when I'm taking a long time to create a new issue, and is super annoying.
 The fact that the Back button of the browser simply returns to an empty form makes this especially egregious.
 The only way to recover the issue text is to open the network inspector and manually copypaste it from the POST data.